xiyuzhai-husky-lang/husky/crates/README.md

 # abstraction

 abstraction of data structure and traits.

 # apps

 applications for language users.

 # benchmarks

 benchmarks.

 # comptime

 everything about compilation.

 # devtime

 everything about development in husky.

 # devtools

 simple tools for language develepment

 # fs

 Everything about file system, such as toolchain, workspace, package, crate, module, etc.

 # gui

 Graphics user interface for husky debugger.

 # hir

 High-level intermediate representation.

 # ide

 IDE support, such as auto completion, diagnostics et al.

 # kernel

 a minimal set of axioms for the language.

+# ki

+`Ki` is a the function a generalized computation graph node represents.

+This crate group is about its definition, representation, etc.

 # lex

 lexical analysis.

 decomposed source code to tokens.

 # linkage

 Linkage is the way that runtime or interpreter is able to run compiled code.

 # linktime

 Linktime is the struct that stores dynamic libraries and provides up-to-date linkages.

 # protocols

 Protocols are communication standards between husky debugger server and client.

 # runtime

 Runtime.

 # semantics

 everything about semantics, such as type inference, implicit augment inference.

 # syntax

 # tasks

 The definition of task trait and various implementations.

 # toml

 Everything about toml.
 Husky implements its own toml parser to provide the best error messages.

 # utils

- # val

- `Val` is a the function a generalized computation graph node represents.

- This crate group is about its definition, representation, etc.

 # vm